Stockman-Jr/Creative-Spark/README.md

   * Add posts to favourites.
   * View other users profile pages.
   * Utilise my profile page to view my uploaded posts and my favourited posts.
-  * Utilise my profile page update the title and caption of posts I uploaded.
+  * Utilise my profile page update the title and caption of posts I've uploaded.
-  * Utilise my profile page to delete posts I uploaded.
+  * Utilise my profile page to delete posts I've uploaded.

 ### As a site admin, I can: